Routing for Intermittently-Powered Sensing Systems: Overall Design

 \subsection{Target Scenario}

 We consider an intermittently-powered sensing system built with identical IC devices (denoted as IC nodes from now on).
-IC nodes work in a time-slotted fashion where a time \emph{slot} is defined as the length of the working period of the IC node (during which the IC node is powered on, typically short, at ms scale) and the charging time is denoted by $t$ slots considering that the charging period is typically significantly longer than the working period~\cite{2021-nsdi-find,2022-nsdi-bonito}.
+IC nodes work in a time-slotted fashion where a time \emph{slot} is defined as the length of the working period of the IC node (during which the IC node is powered on, typically short, at ms scale, with energy buffered in a small capacitor).
+The charging time is denoted by $t$ slots considering that the charging period is typically significantly longer than the working period~\cite{2021-nsdi-find,2022-nsdi-bonito}.
 We assume that the working period is long enough for an IC node to perform at least one sending and one receiving operation (to achieve reliability through acknowledgments), which is practical~\cite{2021-nsdi-find}.
 The time slots of different IC nodes are aligned with existing mechanisms like Flync~\cite{2021-nsdi-find}.

-To limit the complexity, we consider the case where the IC nodes are deployed in a relatively stable environment (e.g., non-shadowed walls of an office), where the charging cycles of these IC nodes are uniform and stay constant in a given period of time, as also assumed in~\cite{2019-sensys-shepherd,2021-nsdi-find}.
-Note that even in such simplified scenarios, the routing problem is nontrivial.
-In case this assumption does not hold, we can create this condition artificially by delaying the working period of the IC node, allowing all IC nodes to follow the maximum charging time of all IC nodes (estimated conservatively offline), at the cost of degraded efficiency.
-We will discuss the practicability of the assumed conditions in Section~\ref{sec:discussion}.
-The working time of these IC nodes is arbitrarily distributed in the charging cycle and may be interleaved by a random offset (in $[0,t]$ time slots) from each other due to physical initialization variations~\cite{2021-nsdi-find}.
+We focus on the case where the IC nodes are deployed in a relatively stable environment (e.g., non-shadowed walls of an office), where the charging cycles of these IC nodes are uniform and stay constant in a given period of time, which is the same case studied in recent works (e.g.,~\cite{2019-sensys-shepherd,2021-nsdi-find}).
+For more dynamic scenarios with varying charging cycles of IC nodes, we can simulate this case by delaying the working period of the IC node, allowing all IC nodes to follow the maximum charging time of all IC nodes (estimated conservatively offline), at the cost of degraded efficiency.
+The working time of these IC nodes can be arbitrarily distributed in the charging cycle and may be interleaved by a random offset (in $[0,t]$ time slots) from each other due to physical initialization variations~\cite{2021-nsdi-find}.